Ashkenazi Jewish intelligence: Lynn paper

-A 2004 paper by self-descried "scientific racist" Richard Lynn reported that American Jews obtained significantly higher vocabulary scores (accompanied with a conversion into conventional IQs) than the average white gentile, and even higher scores compared to black peoples.
-A group researchers called for the retraction of Richard Lynn's publications that use IQ tests to argue that some races are inferior, citing Leon Kamin's opinion that "Lynn's distortions and misrepresentations of the data constitute a truly venomous racism, combined with the scandalous disregard for scientific objectivity".
+A 2004 paper by the self-described "scientific racist" Richard Lynn reported that American Jews obtained significantly higher vocabulary scores (accompanied by a conversion into conventional IQs) than the average White American, and especially higher scores compared to Black Americans.
+A group of researchers called for the retraction of Richard Lynn's publications that use IQ tests to argue that some races are inferior, citing Leon Kamin's opinion that "Lynn's distortions and misrepresentations of the data constitute a truly venomous racism, combined with the scandalous disregard for scientific objectivity".

 Natural History of Ashkenazi Intelligence

-In 2006, a controversial paper titled "Natural History of Ashkenazi Intelligence" proposed a biological basis for Ashkenazi Jewish intelligence.
+In 2006, a controversial paper titled "Natural History of Ashkenazi Intelligence", published in the Journal of Biosocial Science, proposed a biological basis for Ashkenazi Jewish intelligence.
 The paper was authored by Gregory Cochran, Jason Hardy and Henry Harpending, who have been linked to theories described as "scientific racism" by the Southern Poverty Law Center and described as having a "long history of promoting race science" by journalist Gavin Evans.
 The authors hypothesize that Ashkenazi Jews as a group inherit higher verbal and mathematical intelligence on the basis of inherited diseases, selective pressure from the unique economic situation of Ashkenazi Jews in the Middle Ages, and relative lack of intermarriage with outside groups.
 They specifically suggest that this selective pressure for increased intelligence explains the high prevalence of sphingolipid disorders like Tay-Sachs, Niemann-Pick and Gaucher's disease among Ashkenazi Jews.
-This paper suggested that the average IQ score of Ashkenazi Jews fall in a range of 108–115 under some studies, which would be significantly higher than that of any other ethnic group in the world.
-The paper received widespread coverage in media.
+This paper suggested that the average IQ score of Ashkenazi Jews falls in a range of 108–115 under some studies, which would be significantly higher than that of any other ethnic group in the world.

 The paper attracted significant criticism and controversy.
-Geneticist David Reich has argued that contrary to selective pressure theory, some of the inherited diseases that Ashkenazi Jews suffer may be more likely due to genetic drift.
+Initial media coverage of the paper was mixed, with some media outlets such as the Economist and the New York Times publishing articles about the study, described by Jennifer Senior as legitimizing the theory.
+Geneticist David Reich has argued that, contrary to selective pressure theory, some of the inherited diseases that Ashkenazi Jews suffer may be more likely due to genetic drift.
 Geneticist Adam Rutherford argues that some of these diseases may have been commonplace during the Middle Ages, and that genetic studies may indicate the genetic bottleneck that caused the accumulation of disease occurred before the medieval period.
 In a population genetics study of Ashkenazi Jews, Bray et al. contrast Cochran et al.'s speculation about selection for disease loci to their findings that selection most likely does not explain the presence of lysosomal storage diseases.
 While Cochran's hypothesis claims selection pressure, geneticist David B. Goldstein supports the alternative explanation of founder effects and genetic drift for the high frequency of these diseases.